stat545ubc-2023/assignment-b2-raveenbadyal/README.md

 The rbpack was created by Raveen Badyal for STAT545B Assignment 2.
 It is a package that includes an lb_to_kg function.
-To use this function, you can install and load the package using the install.packages() and library() functions.
+To use this function, you will have to install the package.
+The package can be installed using install_github(“stat545ubc-2023/rbpack”).
+The package can then be loaded using the library() function.

 ``` r
 library(rbpack)